williamtroup/Heat.js/docs/PUBLIC_FUNCTIONS.md

 <br>

 ### **setYearToHighest( *elementId* )**:
-Sets the year to to the highest year available.
+Sets the year to the highest year available.
 <br>
 ***Fires***:  onSetYear
 <br>